-Determining if you or someone you know is struggling with dual diagnosis can be challenging, but there are a variety of signs to look for.
-Withdrawal symptoms and discrepancies in behavior can indicate the presence of a dual diagnosis.
+Withdrawal symptoms and discrepancies in behavior are a large indicator of dual diagnosis.
 Also, isolation from family and friends, irrational thinking, higher tolerance, and using more of a substance can be a sign you or someone you know is struggling with a co-occurring disorder.

 What is Dual Diagnosis?

 Mental health disorders are characterized by any negative changes that affect mood, thought, or behavior.
 When a mental illness occurs at the same time as a substance use disorder (SUD), it’s clinically referred to as dual diagnosis.
 Common mental health disorders that are sometimes related to SUDs consist of:

 Studies indicate that about 8.1 million people in 2015 had co-occurring mental health and substance abuse issues.
 Substance abuse and mental illness coincide with each other—whether or not the mental illness was in effect prior to experiencing substance abuse issues.
 Self-medication for undiagnosed or misdiagnosed mental illness is a common factor in why people with mental illness choose to use drugs or alcohol.
 Also, people who abuse drugs or alcohol can develop a mental illness.

 In both instances, people can be treated effectively.
 There are a number of effective methods used to treat dual diagnosis patients due to the similarities in symptoms.

 Symptoms of mental health issues are: